-- Did the content meet the category requirements and did delivery style of the introduction add to the overall effectiveness of the performance? - Was the material appropriate for the performer and goal of the category? - Did the performer successfully recreate the persona and the scene? - Did the performer demonstrate an awareness of the persona's purpose and audience? - Did the performer make appropriate use of physical and vocal skills? - Was the use of manuscript, internal pacing, pauses, and closure appropriate? - What did you like about the performance and why? - What specific areas of improvement are needed? - Did the performer adhere to the prescribed category?
+- Was the material appropriate for the performer? - Did the performer successfully recreate the persona and the scene? - Did the performer demonstrate an awareness of the persona's purpose and audience? - Did the performer make appropriate use of physical and vocal skills? - Was the use of manuscript, internal pacing, pauses, and sense of closure appropriate?